-But beyond that it’s really just keep your eyes open, again, I wouldn’t ignore – and I wrote an essay on this this past off season – I don’t ignore that Mike Napoli had 34 home runs and 101 RBI this past year, that tells you something.
-That’s not nothing just because I railed the last 25 years saying this stuff isn’t how to judge a player, but it also doesn’t mean NOTHING, it means SOMETHING.
+Beyond that it’s really just keep your eyes open.
+I wouldn’t ignore – and I wrote an essay on this this past off season – I don’t ignore that Mike Napoli had 34 home runs and 101 RBI this past year, that tells you something.
+That’s not nothing just because I railed the last 25 years saying this stuff isn’t how to judge a player, but it also doesn’t mean nothing, it means something.
 So it shouldn’t be killed dead, it should be wounded a little bit and taken down a peg.

 MMO: Can you talk to me about what your day-to-day schedule is like when preparing for MLB Network?
 What type of prep work goes in before your shows?

 Brian: We have meetings in the late morning, we give meetings where we go over things.
 Then we prep for the day, usually though, most things I have written the night before because there’s just not enough time.
 If you’re going to do some real research and some writing for essays usually we’re a day or two ahead, and writing constantly getting that out.
 It’s a little too elaborate to do some decent research the day of.

 We go on the air at four o’ clock when the season starts.
 But when we finish that show I’m thinking about the next day and we’re thinking about, okay, can we get the researchers looking up some things for me?
 Can we find this?
 Can they do some digging?
 Email me tonight.
 Then I come home to my wife and kids and everything else, we have dinner and then okay, what am I working on for tomorrow, and then you start writing for tomorrow.